top of page

 Dmitry Ablogin is regarded as one of the most brilliant and creative keyboard artists of his generation.

-In October 2021, Dmitry won the 10th International German Pianist Award and made his début at the Alte Oper Frankfurt.
+In 2021, he won the 10th International German Pianist Award and made his debut at the Alte Oper Frankfurt.
+A prizewinner of numerous international competitions, including the International Chopin Competition for Historical Instruments and the International Competition Musica Antiqua, he captivates audiences worldwide.

-As a chamber music partner, he works together with artists such as the Eliot String Quartet, the Henschel Quartet, Alena Baeva, Amandine Beyer, Anastasia Kobekina and soprano Kateryna Kasper.
+As a dedicated chamber musician, he collaborates with esteemed artists such as the Eliot String Quartett, the Henschel Quartett, violinist Alena Baeva, cellist Anastasia Kobekina, and soprano Kateryna Kasper.

 bottom of page